WasmEdge/WasmEdge/docs/book/en/src/embed/rust/wasmedge-sys-api.md

 ## Example 1: Run a WebAssembly function

-As you may know, several mainstream programming languages, such as C/C++, Rust, Go and Python, support to compile their programs into WebAssembly binary.
-In this demo, we'll introduce how to use WasmEdge Rust APIs to call a WebAssembly function which could be coded in any programming lange mentioned above.
+As you may know, several mainstream programming languages, such as C/C++, Rust, Go, and Python, support compiling their programs into WebAssembly binary.
+In this demo, we'll introduce how to use WasmEdge Rust APIs to call a WebAssembly function which could be coded in any programming language mentioned above.

-We use `fibonacci.wasm` in this demo, and the contents of the WebAssembly file are presented as below.
+We use `fibonacci.wasm` in this demo, and the contents of the WebAssembly file are presented below.
 The statement, `(export "fib" (func $fib))`, declares an exported function named `fib`.
-This function computes a fibonacci number with a given `i32` number as input.
-We'll use the function name later to achieve the goal of computing a fibonacci number.
+This function computes a Fibonacci number with a given `i32` number as input.
+We'll use the function name later to achieve the goal of computing a Fibonacci number.

 ```wasm
 (module